 - TOEFL: 103 - 108

 Program tuition for the 2017-2018 academic year was $25,860 per semester taken at the university.
 In general, completion of the 30 required credits over three semesters would result in a total tuition cost of $77,580.
 Please note that the internship courses do not incur tuition charges.

 Financial Aid and Fellowships

-Because the Master of Engineering is a professional degree rather than a research degree, most students pay their own tuition costs.
-Many students take out loans and believe there will be an excellent return on investment when they get out into the work force.
+Because many the Master's of Engineering is a professional degrees rather than a research degree, most students pay their own tuition costs.
+Many students use student loans and believe there will be an excellent return on investment.

 Detailed Financial Aid Info